breezyltv/pint-demo/README.md

 ### U.S. COVID-19 vaccine tracker
 - A web app to see how many people are vaccinated and compare progress across states.
 It will get data from APIs.
 ### Live Demo
 - Please try to refresh browser if app is crashed in the first time.
-If this is on the free tier then this is expected behavior, it's the price you pay for free.
-It should restart on the next web request to it \
+Because this is on the free tier then this is expected behavior, it's the price you pay for free.
+It should restart on the next web request to it. [stackoverflow](https://stackoverflow.com/questions/38965035/heroku-node-app-exits-after-idling) \
 [https://gentle-savannah-42173.herokuapp.com/](https://gentle-savannah-42173.herokuapp.com/)
 ### Tech stack & Features
 - Reactjs